JacquesBonet/redux-easy2-crud-sample/README.md

 ## Introduction

-This project is a sample of the redux-easy2-crud library use.
+This project show how to use the redux-easy2-crud library.

 redux-easy2-crud is a CRUD Redux Middleware.